brockyates/learning-opengl/README.md

 # OpenGL Graphics Demo

-This project is a collection small OpenGL demos that I've built as a learn OpenGL.
+This project is a collection small OpenGL demos that I've built as I learn OpenGL.

 ## Credits